ansys/pyscadeone/doc/source/api/language/declarations/type.rst

-Type Declarations
+Type declarations
 =================

 .. currentmodule:: ansys.scadeone.core.swan

 A type declaration is a type name and its optional definition.
-Type definitions are type expressions, enumerations, variants and structures.
+Type definitions are type expressions, enumerations, variants, and structures.

 .. autoclass:: TypeDecl